-Last year's Budget Proposals discussed the fall in national output, now estimated to be 7 per cent from peak to trough, following excessive borrowing and a collapse of confidence in the banking system.
-The past year has seen a sustained struggle to cope with sovereign debt crises in the Eurozone, high inflation and stability rather than growth in the UK economy.
+Last year's budget proposals discussed the fall in national output, now estimated to be seven per cent from peak to trough, following excessive borrowing and a collapse of confidence in the banking system.
+The past year has seen a sustained struggle to cope with sovereign debt crises in the Eurozone, high inflation, and stability rather than growth in the UK economy.
+The Chancellor's Autumn Statement on 29 November 2011 indicated slow progress on reducing the deficit and dimmer prospects for economic growth.

-The Cabinet remains of the view that the consequent reductions in grant to local authorities represent a permanent loss of income.
-Funding for local government is due to fall by about 26 per cent in real terms between 2010-11 and 2014-15 and will not recover thereafter as tax receipts cannot be sustainably increased as a share of national income; and pressures elsewhere in public spending, notably health, will remain intense.
+The Council remains of the view that the consequent reductions in grant to local authorities represent a permanent loss of income.
+Grant funding for local government is due to fall by about 26 per cent in real terms between 2010-11 and 2014-15, and will not recover thereafter as tax receipts cannot be sustainably increased as a share of national income.
+Pressures elsewhere in public spending, notably health, will also remain intense.

-The Cabinet therefore considers that the measures taken by 2014-15 must yield sustainable and long-term reductions in Council spending rather than a short-term fix followed by a restoration of previous spending levels.
+The Council's Cabinet therefore considers that the measures taken by 2014-15 must yield sustainable and long-term reductions in Council spending, rather than a short-term fix followed by a restoration of previous spending levels.